Chance HOLLAND, et

 temperature-controlled supply chain.
 Special packaging can also

-benefits that can be afforded by refrigeration and special
+Despite the benefits that can be afforded by refrigeration and

-packaging, the handling and transportation of the agricultural
+special packaging, the handling and transportation of the

-products can cause surface abrasion or bruising that is
+agricultural products can cause surface abrasion or bruising

-aesthetically displeasing to the consumer and serves as points of
+that is aesthetically displeasing to the consumer and serves as

-ingress for bacteria and fungi.
-Moreover, the expenses associated
+points of ingress for bacteria and fungi.
+Moreover, the expenses

-with such approaches can add to the cost of the agricultural
+associated with such approaches can add to the cost of the

-as higher plants) include an outer envelope or cuticle, which
+(such as higher plants) include an outer envelope or cuticle,

 oxidation, mechanical damage, photodegradation, and/or biotic